 The government has recommended storing at least three gallons of water per person.
 This water supply will give the average person the water they would need for three days.

 Water Filtration and Purification

 It is also important to have a way to filter water, so when this supply runs out, people can continue to live.
 There are several different ways to purify water.

-When disaster strikes, the small luxuries can become a big boon to moral.
-Some luxuries that we don’t often think of is our climate-controlled homes and the machines in them.
+When disaster strikes, the small luxuries can become a big boon to morale.
+Some luxuries that we don’t often think of are our climate-controlled homes and the machines in them.

 Having a way to keep these comforts running during an emergency makes life a lot easier.

 The common thread that runs through most of these appliances is their dependence on electricity.
-Having a backup electricity source will make it so many, if not all, of the electricity-dependent devices in the home, can be used during an emergency.
+Having a backup electricity source makes it so many, if not all, of the electricity-dependent devices in the home will continue to function during an emergency.
 One way for homeowners to generate their electricity is through solar panels.

 Because of how solar panels work, a residential solar array can convert the light from the sun into electricity.
 During the day, homeowners with solar don’t need to worry about how they are going to wash their clothes, heat or cool the house, or keep the food in the fridge from going bad.
 However, in an emergency, solar needs a little help.

 5. Increased Access to the Sun With Battery Backup

 While most homeowners with solar don’t think they need battery backup because of their connection to the electrical grid, there are a couple of reasons why it is worth having.
 The first reason to have some form of battery backup for a solar array is that solar arrays turn off as a safety feature during power outages.